watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 Create a new, empty assistant that you can use to test this starter kit.
 For more information, see [Adding more assistants](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-assistant-add).

-# Example 1: watsonx
+# Example 1: watsonx.ai

-### Connect your assistant to watsonx using a custom extension
+### Connect your assistant to watsonx.ai using a custom extension

 You connect your assistant by using an OpenAPI specification to add a custom extension.
-You can see an example of how to do this in the [watsonx starter kit](../language-model-watsonx/README.md), which shows how to connect to watsonx models such as `google/flan-ul2`.
+You can see an example of how to do this in the [watsonx starter kit](../language-model-watsonx/README.md), which shows how to connect to watsonx.ai models such as `ibm/granite-13b-instruct-v2`.

 ### Upload sample actions